18F/tts-buy-bug-bounty/solicitation_documents/002_Addendum.md

 **Note to paragraph (a):** By a court order issued on October 24, 2016, the following definitions in this paragraph (a) are enjoined indefinitely as of the date of the order: “Administrative merits determination”, “Arbitral award or decision”, paragraph (2) of “Civil judgment”, “DOL Guidance”, “Enforcement agency”, “Labor compliance agreement”, “Labor laws”, and “Labor law decision”.
 The enjoined definitions will become effective immediately if the court terminates the injunction.
 At that time, DoD, GSA, and NASA will publish a document in the Federal Register advising the public of the termination of the injunction.

-(b)
+**(b)**

-  (1) Annual Representations and Certifications.
-Any changes provided by the offeror in paragraph (b)(2) of this provision do not automatically change the representations and certifications posted on the SAMwebsite.
+  **(1) Annual Representations and Certifications.
+Any changes provided by the offeror in paragraph (b)(2) of this provision do not automatically change the representations and certifications posted on the SAM website.**

-  (2) The offeror has completed the annual representations and certifications electronically via the SAM website accessed through [https://www.acquisition.gov/](https://www.acquisition.gov/).
+  **(2) The offeror has completed the annual representations and certifications electronically via the SAM website accessed through [https://www.acquisition.gov/](https://www.acquisition.gov/).
 After reviewing the SAM database information, the offeror verifies by submission of this offer that the representation and certifications currently posted electronically at FAR 52.212-3, Offeror Representations and Certifications—Commercial Items, have been entered or updated in the last 12 months, are current, accurate, complete, and applicable to this solicitation (including the business size standard applicable to the NAICS code referenced for this solicitation), as of the date of this offer and are incorporated in this offer by reference (see FAR 4.1201), except for paragraphs ____________.
 [Offeror to identify the applicable paragraphs at (c) through (u) of this provision that the offeror has completed for the purposes of this solicitation only, if any.
 These amended representation(s) and/or certification(s) are also incorporated in this offer and are current, accurate, and complete as of the date of this offer.
-Any changes provided by the offeror are applicable to this solicitation only, and do not result in an update to the representations and certifications posted electronically on SAM.]
+Any changes provided by the offeror are applicable to this solicitation only, and do not result in an update to the representations and certifications posted electronically on SAM.]**

 (c) Offerors must complete the following representations when the resulting contract is to be performed in the United States or its outlying areas.
 Check all that apply.